usnistgov/slapseg/slapsegiii/validation/README.md

  * Appropriate operating system version installed.
  * Appropriately named SlapSeg III core software library is present.
  * Software library links properly against the validation driver.
- * Crashes do not occur when segmenting challenging images, such as:
+ * Crashes do not occur when handling challenging images, such as:
    - missing fingers;
    - touching fingers;
    - blank or gradient patterns.